LeeChingManJenny/LeeChingManJenny/README.md

 ## Current Work
 #### Stock Prediction through news analysis
 *This project is just an individual coding exercise.
-Please look at my project if you are interested to it.*
+Please look at my repo __Stock ANA__ if you are interested to it.*